-All program options, such as shuttle service, may not be available at every dealer.
+Courtesy Transportation is available only at participating dealers and all program options, such as shuttle service, may not be available at every dealer.
 Please contact your dealer for specific information about availability.
 All Courtesy Transportation arrangements will be administered by appropriate dealer personnel.